Rhode Island

 B. Occupational or business licensing

-In August 2020 Rhode Island enacted its first generally applicable law regulating the occupational licensing process, and extended it as well to professional and business licenses issues by state agencies.
+In August 2020, Rhode Island enacted its first generally applicable law regulating the occupational licensing process, and extended it as well to professional and business licenses issued by state agencies.
 As amended by S2824 , R.I.
 Gen. Laws § 28-5.1-14 applies a “substantial relationship” standard to licensing boards under most departments of state government, defines it in detail, excludes certain records from consideration, allows applicants to establish rehabilitation by detailed standards, provides detailed procedures in the event of denial, suspension or revocation, and includes accountability standards.
 The “substantially related” standard is defined as follows:

 In determining if a conviction substantially relates to the occupation for which the license is sought, the licensing authority shall consider: